jfspps/Data-Structures-and-Algorithms/index.md

     + Instantiation, members and constructors
     + Scope resolution and inline methods
     + Friend functions
+    + The this pointer
+    + Constant class instances
+    + Pointers and references to objects
+    + The copy constructor
     + Destructors
+    + Copy constructors revisted
     + Templates (function and class)

 3. [The stack and the heap](3_Stack_and_Heap.md)